tuckerconnelly/react-native-web/README.md

 [travis-image]: https://travis-ci.org/necolas/react-native-web.svg?branch=master
 [travis-url]: https://travis-ci.org/necolas/react-native-web

+## How this fork differs

+This fork is to temporarily add support for [carbon-ui](https://github.com/tuckerconnelly/carbon-ui) and [uranium](https://github.com/tuckerconnelly/uranium).

+It basically just uses classnames to style the base components instead of inline styles.

+Once https://github.com/necolas/react-native-web/pull/283 is resolved we can all switch to using react-native-web.

+You need to use AppRegistry for this fork to work :)

 ## Overview

 "React Native for Web" is a project to bring React Native's building blocks and